Lerato-cloud9/LERMOK25528_FTO2506_B_LERATO-MOKALOBA_DJS02/README.md

 2. Browse through the podcast cards.
 3. Click a card to view more information in the modal.
 4. Click "Close" to return to the list.

+🎙️ My Podcast App

+What I Built
+This is a podcast listing app that displays podcast cards in a grid.
+When you click on a card, a modal pops up with more details about that podcast.
+I archieved this by using Web Components because I wanted to learn how they work and make my code more reusable. with just plain JavaScript!

+The Web Component Approach
+Why I Used Web Components
+I wanted each podcast card to be a self-contained, reusable component.
+Web Components let me do that using browser standards.
+Here's what I like about this approach:

+Encapsulation: Styles are scoped to the component (Shadow DOM FTW!)
+Reusability: I can drop <podcast-card> anywhere
+Standards-based: It's built into the browser
+No dependencies: Just vanilla JS

+How It Works

+Each <podcast-card> shows podcast info and dispatches a podcast-selected event when clicked.

+index.js listens for this event, finds the podcast data, and opens the modal.

+createModal fills in the modal with all details like title, image, genres, and seasons.

+Key Features

+Web Components with Shadow DOM for reusable cards

+Event-based communication between cards and modal

+Utility functions for date formatting and genre mapping

+Things I Learned

+Shadow DOM keeps styles scoped

+Custom events are great for decoupling components

+Web Components are simple once you understand the lifecycle